ORNL-Fusion/GITR/README.md

 5. Time stepping information
 6. Desired output

-There also exists a postProcessing.m routine to be run in order to produce plots of desired output.
+There also exists a folder for processing output data /matlab/PostProcessing and a postProcessing.m routine to be run in order to produce plots of desired output.